nutjob-laboratories/erk/README.md

 Tools:
   -e [FILE], --edit [FILE], --scripter [FILE]
-                        Launch the script editor --styler              Launch the style editor --settings            Launch the preferences editor --export              Launch the log export tool --generate [FILE]     Create a "blank" plugin for editing
+                        Launch the script editor --settings [FILE]     Launch the preferences editor --generate [FILE]     Create a "blank" plugin for editing --styler              Launch the style editor --export              Launch the log export tool

 Disable functionality:
   --noask               Don't ask for a server to connect to on start